alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

    8. The player shall only be able to equip one set of armor at a time.
    9. The player shall only be able to equip one weapon at a time.
    10. The game shall display a message when the player successfully equips a piece of equipment.
-   10. The game shall display a message when the player successfully unequips a piece of equipment.
+   11. The game shall display a message when the player successfully unequips a piece of equipment.
+   12. The player shall be able to display the contents of his/her inventory.

+4. Graphical User Interface
+    1. Once a game has started, the UI shall display an event log which shows the 5 most recent ones.
+    2. The player's HP bar shall remain visible.
+    3. The UI should display the current dungeon level.

 # Non-Functional Requirements